davidgasquez/handbook/content/values.md

 - Do stuff!
 Whatever is you work on, is worthwhile as long as you share your learnings.
 In the worst case, if your [ideas](random/ideas.md) don't work out, the community will learn why that approach doesn't make sense.
   - Remix ideas.
 Ideas are impacted by evolution.
 The most useful ones survive and evolve.
 [Innovation is product of the combinations of ideas](https://youtu.be/XUAIIQFoufs).
   - Fail early and often.
 There is only one guaranteed way you'll won't get something you want, and that's not to pursue it.
 [Mistakes](https://meta.wikimedia.org/wiki/So_you%27ve_made_a_mistake_and_it%27s_public...) are the portals of discovery.
-  - [If you think you’re going to regret not doing something, you should probably do it](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short).
-Most people regret far more things they didn’t do than things they did do.
+  - [If you think you're going to regret not doing something, you should probably do it](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short).
+Most people regret far more things they didn't do than things they did do.
 - Run your brain in debug mode so you understand why you're thinking in that way.
 The brain hasn't changed that much in the last few thousands years and was built for a different world.

 ## Mindfulness